livewire/livewire/docs/nesting.md

-Nesting components is one of Livewire's most powerful features because it allows you to re-use and encapsulate specific behavior within your components.
-However, because Livewire components exist across the stack (both frontend and backend), nesting them is more nuanced than nesting a Vue, React, or Blade component.
+Livewire allows you to nest additional Livewire components inside of a parent component.
+This feature is immensely powerful, as it allows you to re-use and encapsulate behavior within Livewire components that are shared across your application.

 > [!warning] You might not need a Livewire component
-> Before you extract a portion of your template into a nested Livewire component, ask yourself: Does this need to be "live"?
-If the answer is no, it's recommended that you create a simple [Blade component](https://laravel.com/docs/10.x/blade#components) instead.
-Only nest a Livewire component if the component benefits from Livewire's dynamic nature or if there is a direct performance benefit.
+> Before you extract a portion of your template into a nested Livewire component, ask yourself: Does this content in this component need to be "live"?
+If not, we recommend that you create a simple [Blade component](https://laravel.com/docs/blade#components) instead.
+Only create a Livewire component if the component benefits from Livewire's dynamic nature or if there is a direct performance benefit.

-For more information on the performance, usage implications, and constraints of nesting Livewire components: [Read this in-depth article on the subject](/docs/understanding-nesting)
+Consult our [in-depth, technical examination of Livewire component nesting](/docs/understanding-nesting) for more information on the performance, usage implications, and constraints of nested Livewire components.

 ## Nesting a component

-To nest a Livewire component, include it in the parent component's Blade view.
-Here's an example of a `Dashboard` parent component with a nested `TodoList` component:
+To nest a Livewire component within a parent component, simply include it in the parent component's Blade view.
+Below is an example of a `Dashboard` parent component that contains a nested `TodoList` component:

 ```php
 <?php